ericbenwa/POST-Arduino-Data-Wireless/README.md

 POST-Arduino-Data-Wireless
 =================

-In less than 60 mintes, this repo will give you the ability to record data on the Arduino, wirelessly send (POST) and store that data into a MySQL database, and then retrieve and display that data in the browser.<br />
+In less than 60 mintes this repo will give you the ability to record data on the Arduino, wirelessly send (POST) and store that data into a MySQL database, and then retrieve and display that data in the browser.<br />
 <br />

 Items You'll Need